jonathansharman/najan/src/modality.md

 the commissive or imperative moods, it does not imply that the speaker or listener is responsible for actualizing that wish.

+## Hypothetical Mood

+The hypothetical mood is for expressing counterfactuals.
+A hypothetical clause posits that though the claim is not actually true, it would be true under other conditions.
+Clauses in this mood generally involve a [conditional argument](./causes-conditions.md) to clarify under which counterfactual circumstances the claim would be true.
+Note that the conditional argument should apply to the verb phrase within the hypothetical clause, not to the entire hypothetical clause itself.

+Conditional claims where the consequent could actually be or become true should instead use the indicative mood with a conditional argument to the verb.

 ## Modal Clauses as Truth Propositions

 It's possible to analyze clauses in any mood as corresponding to assertions